Jimbo Fisher

-John James "Jimbo" Fisher Jr. (born October 9, 1965) is an American college football coach and former player.
-He is the head coach of the Texas A&M Aggies.
-Previously, Fisher was the head coach at Florida State, where his team won the 2014 BCS National Championship Game.
+John James "Jimbo" Fisher Jr. (born October 9, 1965) is an American college football coach.
+He most recently served as the head football coach at Texas A&M from 2018 until 2023.
+Prior to that, he led Florida State to a BCS National Championship victory in 2014.

-As a senior at Samford University, Fisher was the 1987 NCAA Division III National Player of the Year.
-From 2000 until 2006 he was the offensive coordinator and quarterbacks coach at Louisiana State University (LSU).
-From 2007 to 2009 he was offensive coordinator, quarterbacks coach and head coach-in-waiting for the Florida State Seminoles.
-Bobby Bowden, Florida State's head coach of 37 years, retired after the team's appearance in its 28th consecutive bowl game on January 1, 2010.
-Fisher succeeded Bowden in 2010 and served as Florida State's head coach for eight seasons before resigning to accept the head coaching position at Texas A&M.

 Life and career

-Early life
+Early life and playing career

-Born in Clarksburg, West Virginia, Fisher attended North View Junior High School and Liberty High School.
-Fisher initially attended Clemson University to play baseball before going to Salem College (now Salem University) in Salem, West Virginia where he played quarterback under head coach Terry Bowden from 1985 to 1986.
-When Bowden left for Samford University in Birmingham, Alabama, Fisher transferred with him to play his final season for the Bulldogs where he was named Division III National Player of the Year.
+Born in Clarksburg, West Virginia, Fisher attended Liberty High School.
+He initially attended Clemson University to play baseball before going to Salem College (now Salem University) in Salem, West Virginia, where he played quarterback under head coach Terry Bowden from 1985 to 1986.
+When Bowden left for Samford University in Homewood, Alabama, Fisher transferred with him to play his final season for the Bulldogs.
 Fisher still holds multiple school records at Samford.
+As a senior at Samford University, Fisher was the 1987 NCAA Division III National Player of the Year.

+Fisher played a season in the Arena Football League in 1988 for the Chicago Bruisers.